KasparEtter/ef1p/pages/email/email.md

 This data format has mostly been superseded by [HTML](#html-emails) and is not widely supported.
 Apple Mail strips all the tags and displays the text without formatting.
-Gmail doesn't recognize the format and offers just a download option.
+Gmail doesn't recognize the format and offers the option to download the content instead.
-Only Thunderbird displays the text with formatting but doesn't support the `<color>` tag.
+Only Thunderbird displays the text with formatting, but it doesn't support the `<color>` tag.

 </details>